t0mg/tinytron/README.md

 ### Assembly instructions

 Assembly only takes a few minutes.
-You'll need a bit of plastic glue or cyanoacrylate glue, a soldering iron, and flush cutter pliers.
+You'll need a drop of plastic glue or cyanoacrylate glue, a bit of elecrical tape, a soldering iron and flush cutter pliers.

 #### 1. Solder the header on the SD card breakout board